Review: Line Bacon 108 Skis · 2024

 Expert Reviews of the Line Bacon 108 Skis

-Jake Renner When it comes to on-snow performance, the Bacon 108 skis excel in various conditions.
+Jake Renner The Bacon 108s excel in various conditions.
 Their width and rocker profile make them well-suited for off-piste adventures.
-They provide good floatation, ease of pivoting, and maneuverability in powder and variable snow.
+These skis provide good flotation, ease of pivoting, and maneuverability in powder and variable snow.
 The slight touch of camber underfoot on groomed runs delivers reliable edge hold and decent stability.
-The slightly softer flex rating creates a touch of chatter in the nose if bombing hardpacked snow or one is not on edge while on the groomed trails.
+The slightly softer flex rating creates some chatter in the nose if I'm bombing hardpacked snow or not on edge while on groomed trails.

-The Bacon 108 skis offer a versatile package that can handle a range of terrain and conditions.
+These skis offer versatility and can handle a range of terrain and conditions.
 While they are well-suited for all-mountain skiing, their freestyle-oriented design and softer flex make them a fun option for park jumps, rails, butters, cliff drops, and back bowls.

 Review Ratings